songair/songair.github.io/_posts/2021-12-04-string-operations-in-bash.md

 ## Introduction

-When working in the software industry, no matter you are a software engineer, a data scientist, a support enginner, or any other roles, you probably need to know some basic skills about Bash to improve your productvity.
-This can be useful for automating complex tasks in your terminal, generating file for configuration or documentation, sharing a command with your teammates, etc. In this post, we are going to explore some frequently used techniques about string operations.
+When working in the software industry, no matter you are a software engineer, a data scientist, a support engineer, or any other role, you probably need to know some basic skills about Bash to improve your productivity.
+This can be useful for automating complex tasks in your terminal, generating the file for configuration or documentation, sharing commands with your teammates, etc. In this post, we are going to explore some frequently used techniques about string operations.

 This article is written in macOS 11.6 and the default Bash environment (more